-University students have also taken to social media to express their frustrations through online discussions and debates.
+University students have also taken to social media to express their frustrations.

-He wrote increasing fees undermined the value of tertiary education, as it provided students with critical thinking skills while enabling them to pursue their passions and interests.
+He wrote, in a Facebook post, that increasing fees undermined the value of tertiary education, as it provided students with critical thinking skills, while enabling them to pursue their passions and interests.

 “The Coalition’s constant attack on universities has been ongoing since they got into power in 2013, and it does not look like it’s stopping now,” Mr North wrote in his post.

 “Eleven ministers in Scott Morrison’s Cabinet have a Bachelor of Arts, including the Education Minister Dan Tehan.
 They know how valuable these degrees can be, as they have done them themselves.”

 Under the coalition’s plan, prospective law, commerce, business and economics students will be slugged with a 28 per cent increase in their fees.

 Students studying disciplines considered by the government to be “high in demand” could see a 62 per cent decrease in their fees.
 These disciplines include agriculture, mathematics, teaching, nursing, clinical psychology, language, science, health, architecture, environmental science, IT and engineering.